saucelabs/sauce-docs/docs/test-fairy/sdk/map-locations.md

 The TestFairy SDK does not require location permissions and does track location out of the box.

-In cases where developers wish to send location information to TestFairy, they will need to add location permissions to their app and use the code below to call TestFairy.updateLocation.
-After doing that, the location will be presented on a map as part of the session page.
+To send location information to TestFairy, add location permissions to your app and use the code below to call `TestFairy.updateLocation`.
+The location will then be presented on a map as part of the session page.

 <Tabs
 groupId="sdk"